Updated September 2019

-South Carolina has implemented a very restrictive limited low-tetrahydrocannabinol (THC), high-cannabidiol (CBD) oil medical cannabis law.
-Under the current law, only patients suffering from Lennox-Gastaut Syndrome, Dravet Syndrome, or other forms of severe intractable epilepsy, with a written certification from a licensed physician, are able to legally access the CBD oil.
-The CBD oil must be comprised of less than 0.9% THC and at least 15% CBD.
+South Carolina has implemented a very restrictive limited low-tetrahydrocannabinol medical cannabis law.
+Under the current law, only patients suffering from Lennox-Gastaut Syndrome, Dravet Syndrome, or other forms of severe intractable epilepsy, with a written certification from a licensed physician, are able to legally access the cannabis oil.
+The oil must be comprised of less than 0.9% THC.
 The Medical University of South Carolina provides the cannabis oil.

 CBD from Hemp Oil in South Carolina

 Hemp-derived CBD products are legal under Federal Law in the United States; however, individual state laws are dynamic and fluid.
 Individual states may enact their own laws governing hemp-derived CBD.